Mona Robichaux Obituary (2020) - Houma Today

 Visitation will be held at Samart-Mothe Funeral Home in Raceland on Monday, December 7th from 8:00 a.m. until 10:30 a.m.
-A Mass of Christian Burial will be celebrated at 11:00 a.m. with burial to follow in the church cemetery.
+A Mass of Christian Burial will be celebrated at 11:00 a.m. at St. Mary's Nativity Catholic Church with burial to follow in the church cemetery.

 Mona is survived by her husband of 46 years, Niles M. Robichaux; mother, Dolores V. Olinde; children, Scott M. (Andrea) Robichaux and Christy (Randy) Robichaux; grandchildren, Chelsie Grabert, Elizabeth Robichaux, Charlie Robichaux and Isabella Rivault; brothers, Steven Olinde and Gerald Olinde.